 Either way, including math warm-up routines at the beginning of your math block increases student engagement, improves critical math thinking, and creates a positive classroom culture.
 And now you know three ways to do it!

-Click the boxes below to check out each one of these activity types to see which ones are the best fit for your classroom.
+Check out one of these activity types to see which best fits your classroom.91